 - CBS Catchup: On-demand programmes from CBS’ Freeview channels – CBS Drama, CBS Reality and CBS Justice.

 - Horror Bites: On-demand programmes and movies from The Horror Channel.

-- STV Player: The on-demand service of the popular Scottish broadcaster STV, was added (UK-wide) this year, with original programmes and US imports.
+- STV Player: The on-demand service of the popular Scottish broadcaster STV, was added (UK-wide) last year, with original programmes and US imports.

-Do note that with all those channels (except the BBC) – even on their on-demand services – you’ll still have to stop for advert breaks.
+Do note that with most of these channels (except the BBC) – even on their on-demand services – you’ll still have to stop for advert breaks.
 (Though there are still ways to watch ITV without adverts).